govau/notify-client-java/README.md

-# GOV.AU Notify Java client
+# Notify.gov.au Java client

-Use this client to send emails, text messages and letters using the [GOV.AU Notify](https://notify.gov.au) API.
+Use this client to send emails, text messages and letters using the [Notify.gov.au](https://notify.gov.au) API.

 Useful links: